Reading the tea leaves – 10 prioritized intranet trends for 2023

 - Ask end-users to provide information on areas of interest in their user profile to be able to present recommended news, communities, or events.

-Some organizations are also discussing the possibility to let end-users configure what features should be displayed in a certain section of the start page.
+Some organizations are also discussing the possibility of letting end-users configure what features should be displayed in a certain section of the start page.
 This is perhaps not a bad idea, even though our experience is that many users choose to not do that type of setting – if that is based on not having the need or not knowing how to can be discussed.

 4. Frontline workers’ solutions – reach and include all users